10 Ways to Avoid Crypto Taxes in 2025

 Remember that capital gains taxes are often lower than those on sources of income like a salary.
 Of course, this varies from state to state.

-Here are some methods that you can try to reduce the amount of tax you pay on your cryptocurrencies.
+Here are some methods that you can try to reduce the amount of tax you pay.

 Loss Harvesting: Using Losses to Offset Gains